berna1995/htb-writeups/Busqueda/README.md

 - We have a local git host account (remember the gitea server we enumerated in the beginning?)
 - We have plain text credentials for user *cody* (password: **jh1usoih2bkjaspwe92**)

-You know, sometimes password get reused for many different thing, as a matter of fact, that one is also the password for *sudo*.
+You know, sometimes password get reused for many different things, as a matter of fact, that one is also the password for *sudo*.

 ```console
 svc@busqueda:/var/www/app$ sudo -l